Prospective Students

 FAQ: Can we meet by phone/Zoom before I submit my application?
 Can you review my materials in advance and let me know if I'm a strong candidate?

-I plan to wait until December 2022 to review applicants' materials, once the Pitt application window has closed.
-After conducting a holistic review of all applications, I will contact selected applicants to begin the initial interview process (see above).
+During years when I am accepting applications, I wait until December to review applicants' materials, once the Pitt application window has closed.
+After conducting a holistic review of all applications, I contact selected applicants to begin the initial interview process (see above).

-I won't be scheduling phone/Zoom calls with applicants before the interview stage.
-Although I love speaking with prospective students, it wouldn't be possible for me to meet with all applicants to the lab (historically ~150/year) or to review all applicants' materials in advance, and therefore this process maximizes equity and transparency, while also allowing me to focus on mentoring my current students.
+I do not schedule phone/Zoom calls with applicants before applications are submitted.
+Although I love speaking with prospective students, it wouldn't be possible for me to meet with all applicants to the lab (over 300 in the last admissions cycle) or to review all applicants' materials in advance, and therefore this process maximizes equity and transparency, while also allowing me to focus on mentoring my current students.

 Many questions about Pitt admissions can be found here.